jcfitzpatrick12/spectre/README.md

 ## **Quick Start for Developers**
-To get set up with development, simply point docker to the development compose file:
+For development, use the development Compose file:
    ```bash
    docker compose --file docker-compose.dev.yml up --build
    ```

-[spectre](https://github.com/jcfitzpatrick12/spectre) is the primary application repository, with server-side implementations available in a seperate Python package called [spectre-core](https://github.com/jcfitzpatrick12/spectre-core).
+[spectre](https://github.com/jcfitzpatrick12/spectre) is the primary application repository, with server-side implementations available in a separate Python package called [spectre-core](https://github.com/jcfitzpatrick12/spectre-core).
 Once the containers are running, you can use [dev-containers](https://code.visualstudio.com/docs/devcontainers/containers) to work on the latest versions of `spectre-core` and `spectre`.

 **⚠️ Note:**
-You will have to start the SDRPlay API manually when working with SDRPlay receivers.
+If you're working with SDRPlay receivers, you will have to start the SDRPlay API manually.

 ## Contributing
 This repository is in active development.
 If you are interested, feel free to contact  jcfitzpatrick12@gmail.com :)